Akuli/python-tutorial/advanced/iters.md

 ```

 What the heck?
 We don't return anything from the function, but it still
 doesn't return None!

-Putting a `yield` anywhere in a function makes it
+Putting a `yield` anywhere in a function makes it return **generators**.
-return **generators** instead of returning anything. **Generators are
-iterators** with some more features that we don't need to care about.
+**Generators are iterators** with some more features that we don't need
+to care about.

 ![Generators.](../images/generators.png)

-The generator we got works just like other iterators:
+The generators that thingy gives us work just like other iterators:

 ```python
 >>> t = thingy()